junxit/us-congress-bills-110/metadata.md

 - 2007-09-14 — Placed on the House Calendar, Calendar No. 114.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-327.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-327.
+- 2007-10-29 — Considered under suspension of the rules. (consideration: CR H12129-12130)
+- 2007-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2728.
+- 2007-10-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-29 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2007-10-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H12129)
+- 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H12129)